(trigger warning: self-harm)

 1 year.
 That’s how long it’s been since I last self-harmed.
 1 year ….& a little extra because I’m a chicken who was too scared to put this together on the actual day ;).
 This post is gonna get real, but not too real bc quite honestly I don’t want to get into the specifics of it quite yet.
 January 21 was my special anniversary, and I am so incredibly proud of myself for coming as far as I have.
 I recently was told by someone very near & dear to me that I was “the most changed person she knew,” and it just made my heart melt.
 After she said it, I had to agree to a certain extent.
 4 years ago when this battle began I was someone that I now wouldn’t even recognize. & it took those 4 years of hard work, falling & getting back up, and LOTS & LOTS of prayer to get me to where I am today.
 SOOOOOO in this post I’ll be addressing my journey and what I learned from my struggles.

 I don’t truly know what started my struggle with depression, nor my battle with self-harm, but I know that it was long and it was hard.
 When I first started to realize that something was off & that I wasn’t happy with who I was, I began to try on a few different identities.
-I looked for my worth & identity in the satisfaction of boys for a brief period of time, and all that happened was I became less of myself than I already was.
+I looked for my worth & identity in the satisfaction of boys for a period of time, and all that happened was I became less of myself than I already was.
 I became someone I wasn’t and I knew it wasn’t right, but I had no other choice because I felt that who I really was wasn’t good enough.
-I began having issue eating, and would put extreme guilt on myself for eating certain things or certain amounts of things.
+I began having issue eating, and would put extreme guilt on myself for eating certain things or certain amounts.
 This, along with cutting, dragged me deeper and deeper into the pit I had dug myself.
 It wasn’t until I began therapy with an AMAZING Christian based therapist & began to return to the life of a church, that I truly began to see something different.

 I attended a retreat at a friend’s church (now the church I regularly attend) in January of 2015 & the worship band sang the song “All He Says I Am” by Cody Carnes.
 I remember instantly having tears streaming down my face.
 The lyrics “Oh I am loved, and I am new again, and I am free, I’m no slave to sin… I am all He says I am, and He says I am His own,” resonated with me and I honestly can say that for the first time, although having grown up in the church, I felt God.
 I felt free.
 I began to surround myself with Godly people and realized “okay something’s different here…” but I honestly still didn’t get it.
 I thought it was the people I was choosing to surround myself with, but it wasn’t.
 It was God moving in these people to lead me in a prosperous direction.